maiskt/hackathon.github.io/docs/03-Demographics.md

 ## NUMERACY

-* Description: Numeracy, derived from 4 basic calculation questions.
-Take Bangladesh 2018 as an example.
-If respondents can answer one of these 4 questions, respondents will be defined as "having basic numeracy".
+* Description: Numeracy, derived from 4 questions.
+For example for Bangladesh 2018, a respondent who can answer one of the 4 following questions will be considered as "having basic numeracy skills".

  Question Index   |                       Question
   ----------------|-------------------------------------------------------------